3piecechickendinner/LeinOS/README.md

 | **PortfolioDashboardAgent** | Analytics, performance metrics, recommendations |
 | **DocumentGeneratorAgent** | Generate notices, receipts, reports, tax forms |

+### Root Orchestrator Agent

+The `root_agent` in `agents/agent.py` orchestrates all 7 specialized agents, providing a unified conversational interface powered by Gemini 2.0 Flash.
+Users can interact naturally with the system, and the orchestrator routes requests to the appropriate specialized agent.

 ### Tech Stack

 - **AI Framework:** Google ADK + Gemini 2.0 Flash